hamzaas/OMNeT-INET-SpineLeafResearch/README.md

  - An error is recieved when attempting to run the program.
     - Try cleaning and rebuilding the workspace.
-    - Make sure the XHost_SpineLeaf.ini file has the correct line commeted out.
+    - Make sure the ini_generated.ini file has the correct line commeted out.

- - How can I install plug-ins?
-    - Open Eclipse.
-    - Open the "Help" menu in the top naviation bar.
-    - Click "Install New Software".
-    - Search for your desired plug-in.
-    - Follow the printed on screen instructions to installed the plug-in.

- - How do I change Eclipse's appearance?
-    - Open Eclipse.
-    - Open the "Window" menu in the top naviagation bar.
-    - Click "Preferences".
-    - Expand the "General" menu.
-    - Select "Appearance".
-    - You can now select your desired *Theme* and *Color and Font theme* from the appropriate drop down.
-        - *Note:* Additional themes can be installed through the marketplace.
-See "How can I install plug-ins?" above.
+ - Is this project finished?
+    - No this project is still under construction by Ethan Little and Bryan Hill.
+We are both research assistants at Appalachian State University.
+    - Will continue to update and work on this project.

 ## Troubleshooting/Where to Get Support<a name ="support"></a>

-For more help with OMNeT++, please visit [OMNeT++ User Manual](https://doc.omnetpp.org/omnetpp4/manual/usman.html).
+For more help with OMNeT++, please visit [OMNeT++ User Manual](https://doc.omnetpp.org/omnetpp4/manual/usman.html). </br>
-For more help with INET, please visit [INET's User Guide](https://inet.omnetpp.org/docs/users-guide/) For more help with INET's Framework, please visit [INET's Framework Manual] (https://doc.omnetpp.org/inet/api-current/neddoc/index.html)
+For more help with INET, please visit [INET's User Guide](https://inet.omnetpp.org/docs/users-guide/) </br>
+For more help with INET's Framework, please visit [INET's Framework Manual] (https://doc.omnetpp.org/inet/api-current/neddoc/index.html) </br>

 ## Licensing<a name ="licensing"></a>